History of Wilson Hall

-The current mansion fell under municipal ownership in the Depression, and later served as the site of a private girls' school until the University (then known as Monmouth College) acquired the property in 1956.
+The current mansion fell under municipal ownership in 1939 and later served as the site of a private girls’ school until the University (then known as Monmouth Junior College) acquired the property in 1955 at a cost of $350,000.

-The building encompasses some 130 rooms on three main floors, plus rooftop and lower-level rooms.
-In the main portion, there are 96 rooms, which include what once were 17 master suites and 19 baths.
-Each of the baths was decorated and furnished in a different period and had gold-plated or silver-plated fixtures.
+Wilson Hall includes 130 rooms on its three main floors, along with rooftop and lower-level rooms.
+In the main portion of the building there are ninety-six rooms, including what once were seventeen master suites and nineteen baths.
+Each suite was decorated in the style of a different historical period.
+The baths also vary in style and had gold- or silver-plated fixtures.